Entry-Level DPT-Ph.D. Fast Tack Program

 Students Currently in the Program:

-Kelsey Raabe - DPT Class of 2015 (Houston): Kelsey is interested in studying physical therapy interventions for patients with Multiple Sclerosis. also enjoys working with the geriatric population.
+Kelsey Raabe, DPT - DPT Class of 2015 (Houston): Kelsey is interested in studying physical therapy interventions for patients with Multiple Sclerosis. also enjoys working with the geriatric population.
+She is working with Dr. Mitchell.

-Greg Brusola - DPT Class of 2014 (Houston): Greg's area of research interest includes current and future concepts in the treatment of individuals with neurological disorders and investigating physical therapy interventions that will maximize neural and functional recovery in individuals with pathological conditions of the nervous system.
+Greg Brusola, PT, DPT - DPT Class of 2014 (Houston): Greg's area of research interest includes current and future concepts in the treatment of individuals with neurological disorders and investigating physical therapy interventions that will maximize neural and functional recovery in individuals with pathological conditions of the nervous system.
+He is working with Dr. Mitchell.

-Charity Maqueda - DPT Class of 2014 (Houston): Charity is interested in teaching and academics, and would like to explore curriculum and program development; areas of research interest include concussion prevention and rehabilitation.
+Charity Maqueda, PT, DPT - DPT Class of 2014 (Houston): Charity is interested in teaching and academics, and would like to explore curriculum and program development; areas of research interest include concussion prevention and rehabilitation.
+She is working with Dr. Roddey.

-Shannon Lindberg, PT, DPT - DPT Class of 2013 (Houston): Shannon's interest are in the diagnosis and treatment of low back pain in the hypermobile population.
+Shannon Lindberg, PT, DPT - DPT Class of 2013 (Houston): Shannon's interest is in wound care interventions in the underserved population at Harris Health.
+She is working with Dr. Mitchell.

-Marissa Lyon, PT, DPT - DPT Class of 2012 (Houston): Marissa's research interests are investigating the affects of dividing attention on balance and gait, specifically among the geriatric population and individuals with neurologic diagnoses.
+Marissa Lyon, PT, DPT - DPT Class of 2012 (Houston): Marissa's research interests are investigating the effects of dividing attention on balance and gait, specifically among the geriatric population and individuals with neurologic diagnoses.
 Additionally, investigating and validating appropriate outcome measures of balance and dual-task ability among these populations.
+She is working with Dr. Gleeson.